-- (bb) the value of the Certificates depends on the Leverage Strategy performance built in the Certificate.
-The Calculation Agent will make the Leverage Strategy last closing level and a calculation tool available to the investors on a website; - (cc) two or more risk factors may simultaneously have an effect on the value of a Certificate such that the effect of any individual risk factor may not be predicted.
-No assurance can be given as to the effect any combination of risk factors may have on the value of a Certificate; - (dd) as the Certificates are represented by a global warrant certificate which will be deposited with The Central Depository (Pte) Limited ("CDP"): - (i) investors should note that no definitive certificate will be issued in relation to the Certificates; - (ii) there will be no register of Certificate Holders and each person who is for the time being shown in the records maintained by CDP as entitled to a particular number of Certificates by way of interest (to the extent of such number) in the global warrant certificate in respect of those Certificates represented thereby shall be treated as the holder of such number of Certificates; - (iii) investors will need to rely on any statements received from their brokers/custodians as evidence of their interest in the Certificates; and - (iv) notices to such Certificate Holders will be published on the web-site of the SGX-ST. Investors will need to check the web-site of the SGX-ST regularly and/or rely on their brokers/custodians to obtain such notices; - (ee) the reform of HIBOR may adversely affect the value of the Certificates
+- (w) the credit rating of the Guarantor is an assessment of its ability to pay obligations, including those on the Certificates.
+Consequently, actual or anticipated declines in the credit rating of the Guarantor may affect the market value of the Certificates; - (x) the Certificates are linked to the Underlying Stock and subject to the risk that the price of the Underlying Stock may rise.
+The following is a list of some of the significant risks associated with the Underlying Stock: - Historical performance of the Underlying Stock does not give an indication of future performance of the Underlying Stock.
+It is impossible to predict whether the price of the Underlying Stock will fall or rise over the term of the Certificates; and - The price of the Underlying Stock may be affected by the economic, financial and political events in one or more jurisdictions, including the stock exchange(s) or quotation system(s) on which the Underlying Stock may be traded; - (y) the value of the Certificates depends on the Leverage Inverse Strategy performance built in the Certificate.
+The Calculation Agent will make the Leverage Inverse Strategy last closing level and a calculation tool available to the investors on a website; - (z) two or more risk factors may simultaneously have an effect on the value of a Certificate such that the effect of any individual risk factor may not be predicted.
+No assurance can be given as to the effect any combination of risk factors may have on the value of a Certificate; - (aa) as the Certificates are represented by a global warrant certificate which will be deposited with The Central Depository (Pte) Limited ("CDP"): - (i) investors should note that no definitive certificate will be issued in relation to the Certificates; - (ii) there will be no register of Certificate Holders and each person who is for the time being shown in the records maintained by CDP as entitled to a particular number of Certificates by way of interest (to the extent of such number) in the global warrant certificate in respect of those Certificates represented thereby shall be treated as the holder of such number of Certificates; - (iii) investors will need to rely on any statements received from their brokers/custodians as evidence of their interest in the Certificates; and - (iv) notices to such Certificate Holders will be published on the web-site of the SGX-ST. Investors will need to check the web-site of the SGX-ST regularly and/or rely on their brokers/custodians to obtain such notices; - (bb) the US Foreign Account Tax Compliance Act ("FATCA") withholding risk: